iest/sliderrr/README.md

 # Sliderrr

-A collaborative dribbble viewer.
+A cross-device, collaborative dribbble slideshow viewer thing.

+### Demo

-Check out the demo site: [sliderrr.iestynwilliams.net](http://sliderrr.iestynwilliams.net).
+**Check out the demo site: [sliderrr.iestynwilliams.net](http://sliderrr.iestynwilliams.net)**.

+- Open the [demo site](sliderrr.iestynwilliams.net) in two browser windows
+- Select an image from the carousel in one of the windows
+- Clap with glee as both windows show the same image!

 #### Tech: